Your Paper Your Way

 • Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.

 • Author names and affiliations.
-Where the family name may be ambiguous (e.g., a double name), please indicate this clearly.
+Please clearly indicate the given name(s) and family name(s) of each author and check that all names are accurately spelled.
 Present the authors' affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lower-case superscript letter immediately after the author's name and in front of the appropriate address.
 Provide the full postal address of each affiliation, including the country name and, if available, the e-mail address of each author.

 • Corresponding author.
 Clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
-Ensure that phone numbers (with country and area code) are provided in addition to the e-mail address and the complete postal address.
-Contact details must be kept up to date by the corresponding author.
+Ensure that the e-mail address is given and that contact details are kept up to date by the corresponding author.

 • Present/permanent address.
 If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.
-Extended Abstract (should be 500 words)

-- Background and purpose (aims)
+- Background and aims

-- Conclusions (based on your findings)
+- Conclusions (based on your data)

 - Implications (your opinion on what your findings mean)

-A Graphical abstract is optional and should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership online.
-Authors must provide images that clearly represent the work described in the article.
+Although a graphical abstract is optional, its use is encouraged as it draws more attention to the online article.
+The graphical abstract should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership.
 Graphical abstracts should be submitted as a separate file in the online submission system.
 Image size: Please provide an image with a minimum of 531 × 1328 pixels (h × w) or proportionally more.
 The image should be readable at a size of 5 × 13 cm using a regular screen resolution of 96 dpi.
 Preferred file types: TIFF, EPS, PDF or MS Office files.
-See http://www.elsevier.com/graphicalabstracts for examples.
+You can view Example Graphical Abstracts on our information site.

-Authors can make use of Elsevier's Illustration and Enhancement service to ensure the best presentation of their images also in accordance with all technical requirements: Illustration Service.
+Authors can make use of Elsevier's Illustration Services to ensure the best presentation of their images and in accordance with all technical requirements.

 Highlights are mandatory for this journal.
-They consist of a short collection of bullet points that convey the core findings of the article and should be submitted in a separate file in the online submission system.
+They consist of a short collection of bullet points that convey the core findings of the article and should be submitted in a separate editable file in the online submission system.
 Please use 'Highlights' in the file name and include 3 to 5 bullet points (maximum 85 characters, including spaces, per bullet point).
-See http://www.elsevier.com/highlights for examples.
+You can view example Highlights on our information site.

-Immediately after the abstract, provide a maximum of 6 keywords, using British spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
+Immediately after the abstract, provide a maximum of 6 keywords, and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.